CamDavidsonPilon/eem_analysis/README.md

 1. Currently the supported EEMs must be NxN (a square).
 One can use image / scientific software to resize EEMs to be square.
 Change the `INPUTS` variable in `src/utils.py`.
 2. Data, in the form of csv (with `.csv` extension), should be put into the folder `data/flat_files`.
-3. To added labelling information, you can user `-` delimiters in the filename and edit the `Labels` in `src/utils.py`.
+3. To added labeling information, you can user `-` delimiters in the filename and edit the `Labels` in `src/utils.py`.

 ### Running on an example dataset